mvolkmann/blog/src/swift.md

 - Why doesn't the `Character` type conform to the `Decodable` and `Encodable` protocols like the other primitive types?

-- Why is the `try` keyword allowed outside a `do` block and what happens if the expression following it throws?
-  Does it just propagate the error up the call stack?

 - How is a new module defined and can it be implemented by multiple source files?